-- Generated by the internal Cloudera and Hadoop users (cloudera-scm, hdfs, hbase, hive, impala, mapred, solr, spark, and dr.who) - Generated by the hdfs user running the listStatus, listCachePools, listCacheDirectives, and getfileinfo operations - That affect files in the /tmp directory - HBase That affect the -ROOT-, .META., and acl tables - Hive Generated by Hive MapReduce jobs in the /tmp directory - Impala, Solr, Solr, Navigator Metadata Server No default filter - Audit Event Tracker A set of rules for tracking and coalescing events.
+- Enable Audit Collection See Enabling Audit Collection on page 92 and Enabling Solr Auditing on page 92. - Audit Log properties See Configuring Audit Logs on page 93 and Configuring Impala Daemon Logging. - Audit Event Filter A set of rules that capture properties of auditable events and actions to be performed when an event matches those properties.
+The Cloudera Manager Agent uses this property to filter events out before they are sent to Cloudera Navigator. - Audit Event Tracker A set of rules for tracking and coalescing events.
 This feature is used to define equivalency between different audit events.
 Tracking works by keeping a reference to events when they first appear, and comparing other incoming events against the tracked events according to the rules defined.
 When events match, according to a set of configurable parameters, only one entry in the audit list is generated for all the matching events.
 This property is not supported for the Navigator Metadata Server. - Audit Queue Policy The action to take when the audit event queue is full.
 The options are Drop or Shutdown.
 When a queue is full and the queue policy of the service is Shutdown, before shutting down the service, N audits will be discarded, where N is the size of the Cloudera Navigator Audit Server queue.